-A travertine quarry is nothing but a mine of Travertine stone.
+A travertine quarry is nothing more than a mine for Travertine stone.
 Most quarries are huge and look like open large pits.
-Travertine rocks are dug up in quarries and broken down into travertine blocks which are then transported to factories for the purpose of processing.
+Travertine rocks are dug up in quarries and broken down into travertine blocks which are then transported to factories for the purpose of cutting.
 After cutting the blocks into slabs, tiles, pavers, mosaics etc. the proper Travertine finish is applied.

-Most of the Travertine found in the Australia comes directly with ships from Turkey in form of containers.
-There are many ocean freights services which transport this material across ocean.
+Most of the Travertine found in Australia comes directly with ships from Turkey in form of containers.
+There are many ocean freight services that transport this material across the ocean.
 It takes the ships approx. 8 weeks to arrive from Turkey.
-Most of the Travertine containers arrive at the Port of Sydney and Melbourne.
+Most % of the Travertine containers arrive at the Port of Sydney and Melbourne.
 Next, they are distributed from the port to several different warehouses and wholesalers via freight forwarders.

 What is the difference between premium grade travertine, commercial grade or A grade?

-The grade of travertine is mainly determined based on the holes within the stone.
-Holes within Travertine stone are part of the stones nature .
-The rule of the thumb is : the less holes there are within travertine stone, the higher the quality.
-Travertine pavers with minimum holes in it are considered A Grade or Premium Grade quality while porous stone with a lot of holes in it (looking like a sponge) is considered commercial quality.
-Obviously price differences apply.
-Also keep in mind that there are Travertine tiles which come with a honed and filled finish.
-A filled travertine finish can indicate that the holes were filled.
-Since the filling should normally be the same color throughout the tile it is rather easy to tell apart the filling.
+The grade of travertine is most of the time determined based on the holes within the stone.
+Holes within Travertine stone are part of the stone’s nature and criteria.
+Within the travertine industry today, the rule of the thumb is… the fewer holes there are within travertine stone, the higher the quality.
+Travertine pavers with barely any holes in it are considered A Grade or Premium Grade quality while a porous stone with a lot of holes in it (looking like a sponge) is considered commercial quality.
+Obviously, price differences apply.
+Also, keep in mind that there are Travertine tiles that come with a honed and filled finish.
+A filled travertine finish indicates that the holes were filled.
+Since the filling is always the same color throughout the tile it is fairly easy to tell apart the filling.
 In these cases, the difference between Premium Grade and Commercial grade lies in the amount of filling used.
-A honed and filled travertine tile with a whole lot of filling is considered of lower quality compared to a tile with less filling.
+A honed and filled travertine tile with a whole lot of filling is considered of lower quality compared to a tile with minimal filling.

 What is the difference between Travertine Tiles and Travertine Pavers?

-Travertine Tiles are used for indoor applications such as floors and walls while Travertine pavers are primarily used for outdoors such as driveways, pool decks, patio areas and walkways and landscaping.
-Travertine tiles are normally 10mm to 15mm thick while the standard thickness for Travertine pavers is 12 ,15 and 30mm.
+Travertine Tiles are used for indoor projects such as floors and walls while Travertine pavers are primarily used for outdoors such as driveways, pool decks, patio areas and walkways and landscaping.
+Travertine tiles are normally 10mm to 15mm thick while the standard thickness for Travertine pavers is 12 to 30mm.

 What is a Travertine French Pattern Set?

-A Travertine French Pattern set covers exactly 0.75 sqm or 8 sqf and consists of the following pieces.
+A Travertine French Pattern set covers exactly 8 sqft and consists of the following pieces.
 One piece 600 x 400 mm, 2 pieces 400x400mm, 1 piece 400x200mm and 2 pieces 200x200mm.
 The french pattern set is often referred to as Versailles Pattern or Leonardo Pattern and exists for Tiles and Pavers.